mateeeeeee/Vista/README.md

   - Browse all created D3D12 objects

 - **Resource Viewer**
-  - Preview bound resources such as `Buffer, Texture2D, Texture2DArray` at the selected command
+  - Preview bound resources such as `Buffer, Texture2D, Texture2DArray, Texture3D` at the selected command
   - Resource information and descriptor view metadata shown side-by-side
   - Buffer format window for specifying custom buffer formats
-  - Channel and mip selection for `Texture2D` preview
+  - Channel and mip selection for `Texture2D` and `Texture2DArray` preview
   - Array slice selection for `Texture2DArray` preview
+  - Depth slice selection for `Texture3D` preview
   - Partial support for bindless resources via DXIL parsing
 	- Immediate constants and constant buffer values used as indices to access `ResourceDescriptorHeap`